Lebanon detains wife of Islamic State leader

 However, U.S. Secretary of State John Kerry dismissed any suggestion that Washington might also try to use similar tactics to free prisoners.
 "We do not engage in that type of negotiation.
 Period," he told a news conference in Brussels.

 They were detained in northern Lebanon after Baghdadi's wife was found with a fake passport, officials said.
-Investigators were questioning her at the Lebanese defense ministry.
+Investigators were questioning her at the Lebanese defence ministry.

 There was no immediate reaction from Islamic State websites, although some supporters rejected the report.